 If your call center agents don’t have the tools they need to succeed in their daily work, they may feel inclined to avoid it, which can lead to higher absence rates.
 It’s in your best interest to ask them what they need to do their job smoothly without unnecessary frustration.

 High call volumes are one of the biggest sources of stress for call center agents.
-Call center solutions like Voice Call-Backs and Visual IVR help keep call volumes under control, so agents can worry less about customers on hold and focus on providing excellent service instead.
+Call center solutions like Voice Call-Backs and Web Call-Backs (formerly Visual IVR) help keep call volumes under control, so agents can worry less about customers on hold and focus on providing excellent service instead.